univieCUBE/gepard/README.md

 ## Introduction

 Gepard provides a user-friendly, interactive application for the quick creation of dotplots.
 It utilizes suffix arrays to reduce the time complexity of dotplot calculation to Theta(m*log n).
 A client-server mode, which is a novel feature for dotplot creation software, allows the user to calculate dotplots and color them by functional annotation without any prior downloading of sequence or annotation data.
+A detailed description of how to use gepard can be found in the tutorial.html file.

 ## Installation